fpfernandes/SQL_Tableau/README.md

 # SQL | TABLEAU
 Data exploratory analysis conducted utilizing PostgreSQL and creation of a dynamic and informative dashboard in Tableau.
-The main goal was create a sales dashboard with the main performance indicators and the key drivers of the month's results for our e-commerce.<br/>
+The main goal was create a sales dashboard with the main performance indicators and the key drivers of the month's results for a car e-commerce business.<br/>

 Below is my code in SQL used to conduct the Data Exploratory Analysis:<br/>